nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 - Expose the Nginx Ingress Dashboard with Nginx for Azure.
 - Optional: Create second AKS Cluster and deploy Nginx Ingress.

-## Automation script to skip this lab
+## Automation script to build this lab

-This lab focusses on building out two AKS Kubernetes cluster in your Azure environment using Azure CLI.
+This lab focuses on building out two AKS Kubernetes clusters in your Azure environment using Azure CLI.
 Once the cluster are built, this lab guides you how to install NGINX Plus Ingress Controller and expose Nginx Plus Ingress Dashboard.
-If you are familiar with those concepts then you can skip through this lab by running the below commands which would automate all the lab steps within this lab.
+If you are familiar with those concepts then you can build this lab by running the below commands which would automate all the lab steps within this lab.

 - To deploy NGINX Plus Ingress Controller, you must have a software subscription license – download the NGINX Plus Ingress Controller license JWT Token file (`nginx-repo.jwt`) from your account on [MyF5](https://my.f5.com/).